Warren bets on brokered convention. Will she last that long?

 Warren supporters say that they’re hoping to nab delegates Tuesday in places like Colorado, Texas and California and that she could perform well in Washington state, which votes a week later — if her campaign lasts that long.

-Adam Green, co-founder of the Progressive Change Campaign Committee and a high-profile Warren supporter, predicted the senator “could have several hundred delegates” coming out of Super Tuesday.
+Adam Green, co-founder of the Progressive Change Campaign Committee, predicted Warren “could have hundreds of delegates” coming out of Super Tuesday.

+“It’s perfect timing for Warren to have this happen right before Super Tuesday,” Green said of Buttigieg and Klobuchar leaving the race.

-Then there’s Massachusetts, Warren’s home state.
-In a show of force, Sanders attracted 10,000-plus supporters to a rally in Boston Common, a few miles from Warren’s home on Saturday.
+But then there’s Massachusetts.
+In a show of force, Sanders attracted 10,000-plus supporters to a rally in Boston Common, a few miles from Warren’s home, on Saturday.
 His team is openly predicting victory in the state.

-A defeat in Massachusetts would likely increase the pressure on Warren to suspend her campaign.
+A home turf defeat would likely increase the pressure on Warren to suspend her campaign.
 Her advisers did not respond to questions on Monday about her plans under that scenario.

-Even if Warren were to suspend her campaign after Super Tuesday, she could also increase her own leverage at a convention if she picks up delegates this week.
+Even if Warren were to drop out after Super Tuesday, she could still increase her own leverage at a convention if she picks up delegates this week.
 Candidates who acquire delegates get more say in who sits on the convention’s powerful platform committee, which would give Warren a voice in outlining the Democratic Party’s policy priorities and could guarantee that her focus on economic inequality is at the forefront.

 “There will be discussions between people at the convention, and (Warren) is going to be a very powerful voice in those discussions,” said Randi Weingarten, president of the American Federation of Teachers, who has personally endorsed Warren, even though her union merely urged its members to back Warren, Sanders or Biden.